 Chartres Labyrinth Tours offers a unique journey to Chartres Cathedral and its labyrinth.
 Tour topics include the world famous stained glass and sculpture, sacred geometry, The Divine Feminine, Black Virgins, the summer solstice and the history and symbolism of the labyrinth and much more.

 Pilgrims have been walking this winding path for over 800 years.
 Built around 1200 AD, the Chartres labyrinth is called "The Road to Jerusalem," denoting both the Holy Land on Earth, and the Celestial City in Heaven.
 Walking the labyrinth is considered both a physical and spiritual journey, a truly unique path of meditation.
 Join us and see for yourself.

 General tours of the cathedral without the labyrinth are always available, but with the labyrinth Fridays only.

-The labyrinth is now closed for winter and will reopen Friday, February 15, 2013.
-General tours of cathedral still possible all winter long, and all year.
+The labyrinth is now closed for winter and will reopen Friday, March 7, 2014.
+General tours of cathedral without the labyrinth are always possible all winter long, and all year.